-Because of its weight of 2,110kg – around 300kg heavier than a diesel automatic XC60 due to the battery and electric motor – the Recharge doesn’t handle like it goes, but then most buyers looking for a car in this class will prefer the comfort this car serves up rather than extra agility.
+Because of its weight of 2,110kg – around 300kg heavier than a diesel automatic XC60 due to the battery and electric motor – the Recharge doesn’t handle as well as it accelerates, but then most buyers looking for a car in this class will prefer the comfort this car serves up rather than extra agility.

-There’s still plenty of grip, but through faster corners you do notice some lean as the weight of the battery tests the suspension’s resolve.
-The steering is quite light, too, so it's easy to apply too much lock too quickly, and while this might make the XC60 feel alert initially, it does lean and struggle to keep up after your initial input.
+There’s still plenty of grip, but the steering is quite light, too, so it's easy to apply too much lock too quickly, and while this might make the XC60 feel alert initially, it does lean and struggle to keep up after your initial input.
 However, even judged against a regular diesel SUV, its agility is good and changes of direction are fairly positive.
 In truth, in most situations you won’t notice a handling penalty in this plug-in hybrid.

 It’s worth mentioning the XC60’s regenerative braking, too.
-While the power of the conventional brakes is fine (helped by the motor working in reverse to slow the car down and divert electricity back into the battery to recoup energy that would otherwise be wasted) the feel through the pedal is a little dead.
+While the power of the conventional brakes is fine (helped by the motor working in reverse to slow the car down and divert electricity back into the battery to recoup energy that would otherwise be wasted) we found the feel through the pedal a little dead.

 As the motor does all the braking when you lightly brush the brake pedal, it’s difficult to get a sense of just how much pressure to apply to slow you sufficiently, which means bringing the car to a halt smoothly can sometimes be a bit difficult unless you’re very gentle.
-Put the gearbox in 'B' mode and the regenerative braking effect is maximised, meaning you don't need to use the brake pedal to slow down as much as you'd normally do.
+Put the Volvo XC60’s gearbox in 'B' mode and the regenerative braking effect is maximised, meaning you don't need to use the brake pedal to slow down as much as you'd normally do.

 In This Review

 - 2Range, MPG, CO2 & chargingThe Volvo XC60 Recharge plug-in hybrid is easy to live with, offering over 40 miles of electric driving and low CO2 emissions for such a big SUV

-- 4Performance, engine & drive - currently readingThe Volvo XC60 Recharge plug-in hybrid is very economical, but it also offers surprising performance thanks to its broad spread of power
+- 4Performance, engine & drive - currently readingThe Volvo XC60 Recharge plug-in hybrid can be very economical, but it also offers surprising performance thanks to its broad spread of power